Why Choose a Classical & Christian Education for Your Child?

 Age specific K–8th grade learning

-Arma Dei Academy, a classical Christian school, coordinate with the student’s God-given strengths at each stage of growth.
-Young learners enjoy memorizing, singing rhymes and recitations, laying a solid foundation in each subject.
+Arma Dei Academy, a classical Christian school, cooperates with the student’s God-given strengths at each stage of growth.
+Young learners enjoy memorizing, singing rhymes and recitations laying a solid foundation in each subject.
 Logic level students are inquisitive, so they are trained to reason and discern truth through all that they learn.
 Thus, students know what they believe and can positively impact their community.

 Time-tested method and content